aniquedavla/analytics.housing.community/README.md

 # analytics.housing.community
-Analytics page for community.housing.
+Analytics application for community.housing.
 Internal tool to analyze high level and communities data.

 Frontend is built in Reactjs and Material UI.
 Backend in Java Spring Boot and Firebase Realtime Database.